SarathSantoshDamaraju/reactComponentsTalk/README.md

 }
 ```

 That's it.
-We have Now established the communication channel between sibling to sibling.
+We have Now established a communication channel between sibling to sibling.
-**And don't forget to import the components if you have separate files for parent, child1 and child2.
+**And don't forget to export the child components if you have separate files for parent, child1 and child2.
 For reference see the code in `/src/`**